Philippi Guernsey Counselling Service

 Over the years Philippi Guernsey has been working with various statutory and voluntary agencies in Guernsey in the area of counselling and training.
 It became increasingly obvious that there was a “gap” in counselling services for those in Guernsey who were, perhaps through their social and economic background, not able to access professional counselling.

-To this end, and with support from Philippi UK, The Philippi Trust (Guernsey) LBG was established in 2004.
+To this end, and with support from Philippi Trust UK, The Philippi Trust (Guernsey) LBG was established in 2004.
 The fully-fledged Philippi Guernsey Counselling Service was launched in 2004 and has since then proven its value for the community and church.
-The number of clients and hours of contact steadily increases every year.
+The number of clients had decreased slightly, since the Primary Care Mental Health and Wellbeing Service started in September 2011.
+However, the number has increased steadily over the last few years, due to the huge demand for that service.
+The number of hours of client contact has increased every year, due to the more long-term nature of our work.

 There is a dedicated mobile telephone number, which is manned by a trained counsellor, for clients to make initial contact.